johnSmithPl/analytics_engineer_proj/README.md

 - platform: linux/amd64 in dockercompose, explain
 - docker exec -it dbt_env /bin/bash
 - i did not post data to not leak any personal information, thats why its git ignored and you have to put it there
+- picked most fresh and stable versions of postgres and dbt images source

 to do: